-In case you want to unassign order status from the state you just have to press the Unassign buttons from the Action column in the order status grid.
+In case you want to unassign status from the state just press the Unassign buttons from the Action column in the order status grid.

-While checkout on your Magento 2 store may consist of one or multiple steps, the order goes through a lot of stages which in Magento are called the order workflow.
+While your checkout may consist of one or two steps, order goes through a lot of stages.
+It's called the order workflow.

-We've started talking about it partially, however, this infographic will help you to understand the process much better.
+We've already started talking about.
+However, this infographic will help you understand the process much better.

-Please note that the steps of the order workflow may differ depending on the Magento payment methods and their configurations.
+Please note that the steps of the order workflow may differ depending on the Magento payment methods.

-Are you one step closes to understanding the Magento order workflow now?
+Are you one step closer to understanding the Magento order workflow now?

 We hope so, but wait till we help you boost this process too.

-Order management in Magento 2 requires a lot of effort from both storefront and backend, especially with a huge flow of customers daily.
-And even if the storefront part is completely covered, you may struggle with sorting out though orders and their statuses from the backend.
+Order management in Magento 2 requires a lot of effort from both the storefront and back.
+Even if you cover the storefront part completely, you may struggle with sorting out orders and their statuses on the backend.